Notification

 place event listeners on their view components, which they

 then handle in the usual way.
-This may lead to the broadcast of Notification
+This may lead to the broadcast of Notifications to

 ‘Chain of Responsibility’ pattern, ‘bubbling’ up the display hierarchy